“Why do you want to dance?”

 A question followed by another question stands at the beating heart of The Red Shoes.
 It’s an entirely rhetorical exchange, but it underscores the power and the mystery of Michael Powell and Emeric Pressburger’s 1948 masterpiece.
 For the respective speakers, a domineering impresario and a strong-willed ballerina, are talking about much more than dance.
 The real subject of their conversation, and of the film that contains it, is artistic dedication, even unto death.

-By this time, Pressburger had formed an alliance with Michael Powell, a British director who’d cut his teeth on “quota quickies,” low-budget films decreed by the Cinematograph Films Act of 1927 to promote British production in the face of a Hollywood-dominated industry.
-They first worked together in 1939, on The Spy in Black, starring Conrad Veidt, and following the success of their 1942 One of Our Aircraft Is Missing, established their soon-to-be legendary production company, the Archers.
-With an arrow hitting a bull’s-eye as its avatar, the Archers went on to create such original and ambitious works as The Life and Death of Colonel Blimp, A Canterbury Tale, I Know Where I’m Going!, A Matter of Life and Death, and Black Narcissus, all dealing in one way or another with aspects of the British national character—in a manner that was celebratory but never without an insightful, critical edge—and always with a visually extravagant style.
-The Red Shoes raised the bar Powell and Pressburger had set for imaginative moviemaking even higher, including taking Technicolor, which they’d used so expressively in Colonel Blimp, Black Narcissus, and especially A Matter of Life and Death, into new realms: this time, they peered not into the afterlife, as that last film had done, but into the souls of human beings.
+By this time, Pressburger had formed an alliance with Powell, a British director who’d cut his teeth on “quota quickies,” low-budget films decreed by the Cinematograph Films Act of 1927 to promote British production in the face of a Hollywood-dominated industry.
+They first worked together on The Spy in Black (1939),starring Conrad Veidt, and following the success of their 1942 One of Our Aircraft Is Missing, established their soon-to-be legendary production company, the Archers.
+With an arrow hitting a bull’s-eye as their avatar, the Archers went on to create such original and ambitious works as The Life and Death of Colonel Blimp (1943), A Canterbury Tale (1944), I Know Where I’m Going!
+(1945), A Matter of Life and Death (1946), and Black Narcissus (1947), all dealing in one way or another with aspects of the British national character—in a manner that was celebratory but never without an insightful, critical edge—and always with a visually extravagant style.
+The Red Shoes raised the bar Powell and Pressburger had set for imaginative moviemaking even higher, including taking Technicolor—which they’d used so expressively in Colonel Blimp, Black Narcissus, and especially A Matter of Life and Death—into new realms: this time, they peered not into the afterlife, as they had in that last film, but into the souls of human beings.
 Additionally, in contrast to their previous Anglocentric efforts, The Red Shoes found them looking toward the Continent.

 While there was a recognizable division of labor between Powell and Pressburger, with the latter in charge of the screenplay and the former the directing, the Archers cosigned their films, the better to underscore the fact that not only did their roles frequently overlap but they stood at the helm of a group of craftsmen—cinematographer Jack Cardiff, production designer Hein Heckroth, composer Brian Easdale, and actor Marius Goring, to name a few—whose contributions to the whole should never be taken for granted.
 The Red Shoes reflects this in the story itself.
 For while it centers on a near megalomaniacal impresario, the brilliant young dancer he makes a star, and the youthful firebrand of a composer whose love for the dancer threatens the impresario’s authority, the film concerns an entire ballet company and the many different and talented people involved in making it run.